Dear Incoming Students,

 The academic calendar for traditional students is available here.
 The non-traditional program schedule will be available June 1.

-The fall class schedule will be available in August 2024.
+The college programs and seminary programs class schedules will be available in August 2025.

-The Fall 2024 non-traditional program schedules will be available by August and handed out at orientation.
+The Fall 2025 evening program schedules will be available by August and handed out at orientation.
 Both cohorts meet on Monday evenings from 6–10pm.

 The 2023–2024 Student Handbook is included here for your perusal.
 You will receive a copy of the 2024–2025 handbook through Populi by August 1.